 Murray’s contribution to every aspect of athletics on the Isle of Man over several decades was immense and is unlikely ever to be equalled.
 He was an athlete, administrator, coach, visionary and publicist extraordinaire, whose dedication to everything he did in his life was truly exceptional.
-He was a man of principle and the highest integrity who stood up and fought for the things that mattered to him, but was also a man of great warmth and humour, forever smiling.
-He was a friend and confidante, someone who set the highest personal standards and would always find time to help and encourage others.
+He was a man of principle and the highest integrity who stood up and fought for the things that mattered to him, but he was also a man of great warmth and humour, forever smiling.
+He was a friend and confidant, someone who set the highest personal standards and who would always find time to help and encourage others.

 The very existence of Manx Harriers as a club is due in no small measure to Murray’s vision and tireless work nearly 30 years ago.
-The formation of the club was effectively a merger between two long-established clubs Manx AC and Boundary Harriers, and there was, understandably, considerable opposition from those who didn’t want to lose those clubs.
-Murray was adamant that the establishment of a single, strong, club was the way forward, and he backed up his views with detailed and reasoned arguments.
+The formation of the club was effectively a merger between two long-established clubs Manx AC and Boundary Harriers, and there was understandably considerable opposition from those who didn’t want to lose those clubs.
+Murray was adamant that the establishment of a single strong club was the way forward, and he backed up his views with detailed and reasoned arguments.
 The achievements of Manx Harriers in the years since, in so many disciplines of athletics, tell their own story.

 Murray was one of the Isle of Man’s finest ever athletes, and his achievements as a competitor are too numerous to list in too much detail here.
 I am grateful to Murray’s friend and Commonwealth Games teammate Robbie Lambie for providing some of this information.
 In his earlier days Murray was an international race walker who represented Great Britain on four occasions in places such as Spain and Germany.
 In 1982 he represented the Isle of Man in the Commonwealth Games in Brisbane, where he finished eighth in the 30-kilometre walk.